 How we got here, and where we are now.

-Back in 2011 filmmaker Dean Lachiusa hosted a Multi-Media Competition on social media called "The Most Beautiful Zombie."
+Over 5 years ago filmmaker Dean Lachiusa hosted a Multi-Media Competition on social media called "The Most Beautiful Zombie."
 It was a great success.
 As a reward to the winning participants, Lachiusa produced a movie by combining the Facebook and Flicker submissions with music.
 Called "Zombie Pix," the 60 minute movie was downloaded 15,000 times via the online Distributor "VODO."
 To further leverage this success, the Metro website was introduced and Connected TV venues were used.